 - In a small measuring cup or mixing bowl, combine the soy sauce, beef broth, chili paste, rice wine vinegar, brown sugar and sesame oil and whisk until well combined, then whisk in the cornstarch.
 Set aside.

-- Dab some paper towels with a little vegetable oil (about a teaspoon or so) and rub it all over the inside of your wok to grease.
+- Dab some paper towels with a little vegetable oil (about 1 teaspoon) and rub it all over the inside of your wok to grease.

 - Then add 1.5 tablespoons of vegetable oil to the wok and heat over medium-high heat.
 Add onion, garlic, bell pepper, celery, mushrooms and snow peas.
 Cook, stirring often, for about 3 minutes or until the veggies are just tender-crisp.

 - Give the stir-fry sauce another whisk, then add it, along with the cooked moose meat, to the veggies.
 Cook, stirring often, for about 2 minutes or until the moose meat has heated through and the sauce has reduced/thickened.

 - Serve the stir-fry as is or over your favourite rice or noodles.
 Garnish with green onion and sesame seeds, if desired.
 Enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.

 © Girl Heart Food Inc. Photographs and content are copyright protected.

 If you do make this recipe, thank you!!
 It would mean so much if you could leave a comment below.
 Love to know how you enjoyed it, and it helps other readers too!